 When migrating applications across different cloud providers, including hybrid environments, K10 should have support for storage system snapshots on the originating side.

-The following configuration is only required if cross-account migration within the same cloud-provider is needed.
+The following per-cloud provider configuration is required when cross-account/project/subscription migration within the same cloud-provider is needed.

 is also needed.
-During the creation of the migration profile, the
+During the creation of the export policy, the

 username should be specified as

 Both the native provider and the CSI provider are supported.